mitcho/turktools/use/index.md

 A *skeleton* is an HTML file that contains substitution tags that will be filled in by the *Templater* to create an *HTML template* that can be uploaded onto AMT.
 The following template skeletons are currently included in *turktools*, each corresponding to a different experimental design:

-* `binary.skeleton.html`: Basic forced choice between two options: natural or unnatural.
-* `binary-image.skeleton.html`: Truth value judgment paradigm with a sentence and an image presented.
-Forced choice true or false.
-* `completion.skeleton.html`: Sentence completion with a gap and two options presented as radio buttons below.
+* `binary.skeleton.html`: grammaticality judgment, yes-no task
+* `slider.skeleton.html`: grammaticality judgment, gradient judgment task
+* `likert.skeleton.html`: grammaticality judgment, Likert scale task
+* `magnitude-estimation.skeleton.html`: grammaticality judgment, magnitude estimation task
+* `constant-sum.skeleton.html`: grammaticality judgment, constant-sum scale task
+* `image-choice.skeleton.html`: picture selection task
+* `binary-image.skeleton.html`: picture judgment, yes-no task
+* `completion.skeleton.html`: word-completion task
+* `sentence-choice.skeleton.html`: sentence-completion task
-* `completion-menu.skeleton.html`: Sentence completion with a gap and two options presented as a drop-down menu *in-situ*.
+* `completion-menu.skeleton.html`: completion task with drop-down menu
-* `image-choice.skeleton.html`: Forced choice between three images.
-Can be used to generate covered-box experiments as well.
-* `likert.skeleton.html`: Basic Likert scale template.
-* `sentence-choice.skeleton.html`: Forced choice between two options, given a context.

 The skeleton contains substitution tags, wrapped in double curly braces, i.e. `{% raw %}{{…}}{% endraw %}`, will be filled in by the *Templater*.
 [Read more about the supported substitution tags](tags.html).